Partially inelastic collisions in one dimension – problems and solutions

 The plus and minus sign indicates that the objects move in the opposite direction.

-See also Voltage and loops of transformers - problems and solution
+See also Electric potential energy – problems and solutions

 3. A 1-kg ball 1 and 2-kg ball 2 have the same direction and collide inelastically.
 Before the collision, ball 1 moves with speed of 10 m/s and ball 2 moves with speed of 5 m/s.
 The speed of ball 2 after the collision is 4 m/s.
 Determine the speed of ball 1 after the collision.